 This section in the Engagement Breakdown tab shows the conversion rate for each visitor segment over the course of the selected time frame.
-You can use this section to quickly spot anomalies that you want to investigate further using the Daily Report tab or your own web analytics.
+You can use this section to quickly spot anomalies that you want to investigate further using your own web analytics.

 Note: This section of the report is unaffected by the filters.

-The Non-e-Commerce Conversion Impact report (CIR) provides e-commerce and non-e-commerce reporting data.
+The Non-Commerce Conversion Impact report (CIR) provides e-commerce and non-commerce reporting data.

 Customize your current report view by making selections at the top of the report.
 You can adjust the following report filters.